Authors in East African Journal of Science and Innovation (EAJSTI) must fulfil the criteria for definition of authorship. Specifically;

 Please contact the editors with questions regarding allowable postings to other servers.

-We generally encourage presentation of original results prior to publication at scientific meetings.
+We generally encourage the presentation of original results prior to publication at scientific meetings.

 Authors should feel free to present their data at scientific meetings.